Os Maias: Translations

 The first English translation, by Patricia McGowan Pinheiro and Ann Stevens, was published in 1965 by St. Martins Press.
 In 2007 Dedalus Books published a new English translation by Margaret Jull Costa which won the 2008 Oxford-Weidenfeld Translation Prize.

 Film, TV and theatrical adaptations

 In 2001 Rede Globo produced their acclaimed adaptation of Os Maias (including some elements from Eça's short novel The Relic) as a short soap-opera type serial in 40 chapters, which was shown from Tuesday to Friday during a ten-week period.
 It starred a very select group of Brazilian actors, most of them with long careers on TV, theatre and cinema.
 The screenplay was adapted by the renowned soap opera writer Maria Adelaide Amaral and directed by Luiz Fernando Carvalho.
-This is considered one of the most outstanding Globo productions in terms of photographic and overall artistic quality, but failed miserably, with low television ratings (often lower than a 9% audience share).
+This is considered one of the most outstanding Globo productions in terms of photographic and overall artistic quality, but failed miserably, with low television ratings (often lower than a 9% audience share), probably because it was shown late at night.